 - Senators represent their departmental colleagues (1 senator for every 10 faculty)

 - Senators should have a regular place on the departmental meeting agenda and should engage colleagues in discussion about the senate agenda

 - Senators should encourage their colleagues to identify new issues of importance to the faculty

 - Present the issues on the senate agenda to their colleagues at their department meeting and solicit input

 - Be prepared to ask questions and participate in debate

-- Absence/Alternates: A senator may be represented by his/her named alternate.
+A senator may be represented by their named alternate.
 Subsequent changes in alternates may occur at any time except in the week preceding a senate meeting, and shall be reported immediately to the district chair and to the secretary of the faculty.
 In the event an alternate is unable to exercise this function, another named alternate from the same district may do so.
-A senate seat becomes vacant if a senator is absent (and is not represented by his/her named alternate) from four consecutive regular meetings of the senate.
+A senate seat becomes vacant if a senator is absent (and is not represented by their named alternate) from four consecutive regular meetings of the senate.

-- Speaking/Motions: Members of the faculty and full-time members of the academic staff may speak at meetings of the senate, but only senators may offer motions, second motions, or vote.
-When an individual rises to speak at a meeting or to make a motion from the floor, he/she should state his/her name and department.
+- Members of the faculty and full-time members of the academic staff may speak at meetings of the senate, but only senators may offer motions, second motions, or vote.
+When an individual rises to speak at a meeting or to make a motion from the floor, they should state their name and department.
 Lengthy motions should be given to the secretary in writing so the presiding officer can repeat the motion if necessary during debate.